CorneliaKelinske/first_blog/posts/2021/07-22-hello_world.md

 For the next few years, I kept coding on the back-burner.
 I tried to fit a short session in every day, but my translation business was thriving and I didn't have any real coding goals or projects.
 I completed the Complete Python Bootcamp on [udemy](https://www.udemy.com/), taught by Colt Steele, an amazing teacher (check out his YouTube
-channel: (https://www.youtube.com/c/ColtSteeleCode) and I kept solving the exercises on the [exercism](https://exercism.io/), but at that time, my relationship to code was certainly lacking passion.
+channel: (https://www.youtube.com/c/ColtSteeleCode), and I kept solving the exercises on the [exercism](https://exercism.io/) python track, but at that time, my relationship to code was certainly lacking passion.

+And then something happened: I actually used python to build something, namely an MRV calculator.
+For everyone who is not familiar with the whole strength training
+vocabulary:
+MRV stands for Maximum Recoverable Volume.
+It means the maximum number of hard working sets that you can do each week and that your body can recover from so you can still build muscle and get stronger.
+It is really well explained in the [Scientific Principles of Strength Training] (https://www.youtube.com/watch?v=k7_kCLHOl_0&list=PL1rSl6Pd49IlsiAgFRWNI1ruDGNrMJ092) video series by Juggernaut Training systems, which was in fact the inspiration for my little project.
+Fun fact: when I started using the Juggernaut AI training spreadsheets for my lifting, I compared the numbers that I got out of my MRV calculator with the MRV values listed for me in the excel files, and lo and behold, they did match!

+And here, without further ado, the MRV calculator in HORRIBLE python spaghetti code...

 ```